jyoshnapatti125-crypto/Task-4/README.md

-# ApexPlanet Task 4 – Responsive Website
+# ApexPlanet Internship - Task 4

 ## Description
 This project was developed as part of the ApexPlanet Web Development Internship.
+It is a responsive multi-page website created using HTML, CSS, and JavaScript.

 ## Features
-- Responsive website
+- Responsive Home Page
-- Home page
+- About Page
-- About page
+- Services Page
-- Services page
+- Contact Page
-- Contact page
+- Clean and user-friendly design

 ## Technologies Used
 - HTML5